|Filipino actor Jon Jon Briones as the Engineer in the 2014 London revival of ‘Miss Saigon’|

 For all of the ink that Equity spilled writing the announcement of its decision, it didn’t do very much good, because I doubt that very many people read it.
 After Mackintosh announced his decision to cancel Miss Saigon’s Broadway production, most mainstream news outlets castigated the union’s decision.
 Much discussion abounded that the theatre was a place of make-believe, where actors play people other than themselves, and therefore Equity’s decision was unreasonable.
 Some misrepresented the union’s position as calling for ethnically specific casting, as though Equity were declaring that only Danish actors could play Hamlet, say, or only Greek actresses could play Medea.
 But racial discrimination against Asian American actors in hiring received extremely little attention.
 This somewhat sarcastic opinion piece written for Time magazine by Japan-based Indian-British journalist Pico Iyer (who I think ought to have known better) captures the tenor of discussion at the time:

-[Equity’s board members] were … raising some highly intriguing questions.
+[Equity’ was] raising some highly intriguing questions.
 How can John Gielgud play Prospero when Doug Henning is at hand?
 Should future Shakespeares — even future August Wilsons — stock their plays with middle-class whites so as to have the largest pool of actors from which to choose?
 And the next time we stage Moby Dick, will there be cries that the title part be taken by a card-carrying leviathan?

 What is the title of Iyer’s essay?
 “The Masks of Minority Terrorism.”
 Yes, Iyer calls those struggling for racial equality “terrorists.”
 I’m sure that Asian American actors will be flying airplanes into skyscrapers any day now.